Seyaji/closed-unit-trust-fe/README.md

 - market page for visualisation of sell and buy orders
 - unit tests for contract interactions
 - unit tests for component rendering
-- recreate this as a mintable token
+- recreate this as a mintable token - seperate reopooo
 - a refferal page?
 - a contact page?